 Picking the Right Wood

-Alder has a light and naturally sweet flavor, which makes it great for pairing with fish, poultry, and any white meat.
+- Alder has a light and naturally sweet flavor, which makes it great for pairing with fish, poultry, and any white meat.

-Apple wood, much as you’d expect, has a fruity and sweet smoke that pairs wonderfully with pork, fish, and poultry
+- Applewood has a fruity and sweet smoke that pairs wonderfully with pork, fish, and poultry

-Hickory has a strong and distinct flavor that’s ideal for red meat – especially ribs.
+- Hickory has a strong and distinct flavor that’s ideal for red meat, especially ribs.

 The Importance of Brining

-If you care to know the science behind brining, the salt in the brine makes the proteins in the meat more water absorbent.
-When sodium and chloride ions get into the meat tissue, their electrical charges mess with the proteins, (especially myosin) so they can hold onto moisture more effectively and lose less of it during the cooking process.
-For optimal moisture retention, soak your meat in brine for 10-12 hours before smoking.
+Brining your meat keeps it from drying out during the smoking process.
+It’s all about science — the salt in the brine makes the proteins in the meat more water absorbent.
+When sodium and chloride ions get into the meat tissue, their electrical charges mess with the proteins (especially myosin), so they can hold onto moisture more effectively and lose less of it during the cooking process.
+For optimal moisture retention, soak your meat in a brine for 10-12 hours before smoking.

 Slow and low is the key to good meat.
-Keep your temperature between 212°F and 230°F for best results.
-These lower temperatures generally won’t cause the meat’s cell walls to burst, which makes it more succulent and helps the food retain nutrients.
+Keep your temperature between 212 degrees Fahrenheit and 230 degrees Fahrenheit for best results.
+These lower temperatures generally won’t cause the meat’s cell walls to burst, which makes the meat more succulent and helps it to retain nutrients.
 Cooking at low temperatures also makes it possible for tough collagens in the connective tissue of meat to be hydrolized into gelatin without overheating the proteins.
-In other words, doing it slow and low lets all the tough tissue dissolve into the meat while simultaneously giving the smoke time to absorb.
-Now stop drooling on your keyboard.
-That’s really all you need to know.
-Now get out there and start smoking!
+In other words, smoking it slow and low lets all the tough tissue dissolve into the meat while simultaneously giving the smoke time to absorb.
+It’s a bit of a process, but the results are well worth the effort.

 Article first published on April 29, 2016.
 Last updated by Nicole Raney on December 12, 2017.